Fattaneh-Pasand/k8s-ingress-routing-demo/README.md

 ✅ Routing and load balancing through Ingress Controller ✅ GitOps workflow with Flux
 ✅ Secure, production-like namespace separation
-✅ Same manifests run locally and in cloud (EKS, GKE, AKS)

 👉 This project demonstrates how Ingress + Flux + kind can be used to simulate a real-world production Kubernetes setup, where all external requests are routed through the Ingress Controller — just like in AWS, GCP, or Azure.